JasonSteving99/claro-lang/mdbook_docs/src/metaprogramming/code_reuse/code_reuse.tmpl.md

 in exchange, you'll be given some powerful new ways to think about "_what_" a Claro program is.
 </div>

+Rather than trying to impose specific _code organization_ design patterns on you (e.g. Java trying to force use of inheritance) Claro instead aims to be flexible enough to allow you full control of using _and encoding_ your own organizational design patterns (potentially including inheritance if you felt so inclined).

 Probably the most fundamental idea that you'll need to internalize to fully understand Claro's larger design in a deep way is the relationship that a file containing Claro source code actually has with the final resulting program.
 This is a subtle point.
 It's very possible to write a good amount of Claro code without noticing anything unusual in this